Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 the Companies Act, 2013.

-(p) (i) No funds have been advanced or loaned or invested (either from borrowed funds or
+(p) a) No funds have been advanced or loaned or invested (either from borrowed funds or

 understanding, whether recorded in writing or otherwise, that the Intermediary shall

-whatsoever by or on behalf of the Company (“Ultimate Beneficiaries”) or provide any
+manner whatsoever by or on behalf of the Company (“Ultimate Beneficiaries”) or

-financial year ended March 31, 2024, which has a feature of recording audit trail (edit log)
+financial year ended 31st March, 2025, which has a feature of recording audit trail (edit

-facility and the same has operated throughout the year for all relevant transactions recorded
+log) facility and the same has operated throughout the year for all relevant transactions

 As per our report of even date For and on behalf of the Board of Directors